lzc88/CVMaskDetection/README.md

     - Take note that model should be shifted to GPU **before obtaining parameters**, so that the parameters are on the same device

-    - `requires_grad == True` indicates that PyTorch will track all operations involving the tensor and constructs a computation graph
+    - `requires_grad == True` indicates that PyTorch will track all operations involving the tensor and constructs a computation graph for the parameters

-    - A computation graph is **used during backpropagation to calculate the gradients of the loss function W.R.T. parameters that contributed to the loss**
+    - The computation graph is **used during backpropagation to calculate the gradients of the loss function w.r.t. the parameters that contributed to the loss**

         - $L(W, X)=\text{Loss}$ measures the difference between the model's predictions and true target values

-        - $W$ are the model parameters and $X$ is the input to the model
+        - $W$ are the model parameters whereas $X$ is the input to the model

         - Gradients are essentially the **partial derivatives of the loss function w.r.t. the parameters $W$**